 C) An APRN who will be practicing in a hospital or ambulatory surgical treatment center in accordance with Section 6.5 of the Ambulatory Surgical Treatment Center Act shall not be required to have prescriptive authority or a written collaborative agreement pursuant to the Act and this Part.

 D) An APRN applicant who will be practicing outside of a hospital or ambulatory surgical treatment center shall provide a certifying statement indicating that the APRN applicant has entered into a written collaborative agreement as required by Section 65-35 of the Act.

 E) The applicant shall include the processing fee set forth in Section 1300.30(a)(4).

 A) The Division will provide a letter to each applicant indicating the ability to practice pending licensure.

 B) Practice pending licensure shall be terminated upon:

-C) The Division shall notify the applicant in writing of the termination and shall notify the applicant by certified or registered mail of the intent to deny licensure.
+C) The Division shall notify the applicant in writing of the termination and shall notify the applicant by email of the intent to deny licensure.

 c) When the accuracy of any submitted documentation or the relevance or sufficiency of the course work or experience is questioned by the Division or the Board because of lack of information, discrepancies or conflicts in information given, or a need for clarification, the applicant seeking licensure shall be requested to: